AuReMe/mpwt/README.rst

 .. image:: https://img.shields.io/pypi/v/mpwt.svg
 	:target: https://pypi.python.org/pypi/mpwt

-Pathway-Tools multiprocessing script
+Pathway Tools multiprocessing script
 ====================================

-mpwt is a python package for running Pathway-Tools on multiple genomes using multiprocessing.
+mpwt is a python package for running Pathway Tools on multiple genomes using multiprocessing.

 There is no guarantee that this script will work, it is a Work In Progress in early state.